How to Write an Effective Scholarship Motivation Letter

 To write an effective scholarship motivation letter, craft a discourse that makes sense and turn your lack of experience in the field into an asset.

 There's nothing more off-putting than an academic piece full of typographical and grammatical errors, so it pays to proofread your work.
 An extra pair of eyes sure won't hurt, so I advise you to ask for help from a mentor or a colleague to go through your scholarship motivation letter and check for errors.
+If you want to go the extra mile and are keen on improving your English skills in general as you prepare your application, check out the platform iTalki where you can find qualified teachers who can help you improve your writing and speaking skills or even run through that motivation letter with you.
+Private classes are paid by the hour and can go as low as 8 USD.
+You can check it out here.

 You can download and start using Grammarly FOR FREE here: